DISCLAIMER:

 "Most definitely,"

-he agreed as he kissed her again.
+he murmured as he kissed her again.

-Ixchel showed up very early,
+Ixchel showed up very early, just as Chakotay

-just as Chakotay predicted.
-She smiled
+predicted.
+She smiled as she watched

-as she watched Janeway say goodbye to him.
+Janeway say goodbye to him.
+He

-watched as they walked to the jeep.
+they walked to the jeep.

 "Well, you set us